Gravity Recovery and Climate Experiment (GRACE)

 The secondary science objective of the GRACE mission is to obtain about 150 very precise globally distributed vertical temperature and humidity profiles of the atmosphere per day using the GPS radio occultation technique.

-As mission lifetime of GRACE is limited, NASA and GFZ are currently implementing a GRACE-FO (Follow-on) mission which is due for launch in August 2017.
+As mission lifetime of GRACE is limited, NASA and GFZ are currently implementing a GRACE-FO (Follow-on) mission which is due for launch early 2018.

 To get access to the different GRACE (Level-1B or Level-2) data and documentation (monthly newsletters and various project related documentation) via FTP please follow the link on the left hand side.
 Here, the “Guide to Available Data” provides further useful information on recent data distribution.
 Please also read the latest GRACE SDS Newsletters!